jukkaha/copilot-advanced-exercises/README.md

     3. To ask Copilot in the CLI to suggest a command, run `gh copilot suggest` followed by the command that you want.

-### Prompt files
-* **Purpose:** Use prompt files to avoid repeating yourself when writing prompts for specific kinds of tasks and workflows.
-* **IDE Support:** Visual Studio Code
-* **Steps:**
-    1. In VS Code, use the combination Shift+Command/Control+P to open the command palette.
-    2. Type Chat: new prompt file
-    3. Select prompts
-    4. Give a name to the prompt file
-    5. Think about what kind of prompt files would be useful at your work and create a prompt file according to your needs.
-    6. Test your prompt file in the chat by typing / and the name of your prompt file.
-    7. See the [documentation](https://code.visualstudio.com/docs/copilot/copilot-customization#_prompt-file-structure) for instructions on how to use, for example, user input in prompt files.
-    8. Example prompt file:
-        ```md
-        ---
-        mode: 'agent'
-        tools: ['githubRepo', 'codebase']
-        description: 'Generate a new React form component'
-        ---
-        Your goal is to generate a new React form component based on the templates in #githubRepo contoso/react-templates.

-        Ask for the form name and fields if not provided.

-        Requirements for the form:
-        * Use form design system components: [design-system/Form.md](../docs/design-system/Form.md)
-        * Use `react-hook-form` for form state management:
-        * Always define TypeScript types for your form data
-        * Prefer *uncontrolled* components using register
-        * Use `defaultValues` to prevent unnecessary rerenders
-        * Use `yup` for validation:
-        * Create reusable validation schemas in separate files
-        * Use TypeScript types to ensure type safety
-        * Customize UX-friendly validation rules
-        ```

 ### Model Context Protocol recap and Postgres MCP server installation